zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 (Figure 8)

 ## Craft Production - Reducing Lead Time
+By now we know that Lead and Cycle Time is comprised of Wait, Disruption and Task Time and it all of these factors get exacerbated by departmental team work.
+In this section we will explore how it is possible to reduce cycle time.

 ### Hypothesis-based mindset for improvements
 Lead and Cycle Time give us something that Agile methods on their own don't.
 Ability to run experiments and measure something tangible.
 It is possible to form a theory let's say that "writing unit tests will will reduce lead time but will increase cycle time" and actually test this theory.
 By using Lead and Cycle Time it is even possible to predict the impact of a proposed change and avert bad management decisions or at least be able to measure their impact when they go wrong.
 Lead and Cycle Time give managers a decision making framework for process changes.